 “Contrary to popular wisdom, knowledge is not power – it’s potential power.
 Knowledge is not mastery.
 Execution is mastery.
 Execution will trump knowledge every day of the week.”— Tony Robbins

 Do you remember your first driving experience?

 What happened between the time you were a novice at driving and the time you became a road ninja?
 The simple answer is that during that stretch of time, you honed your skills by practicing and familiarizing yourself with the procedures.

 We are naturally predisposed to being better at certain things than others because of genetic advantage, but it is not sufficient for achieving mastery.
 Raw talent and intelligence still needs to be cultivated and nurtured.

 In fact, research has shown that once a person crosses an IQ of 120, there is minimal relationship between more intelligence and better performance.
 While people with high IQs are good at logical, computational and linear tasks, they may not necessarily have real world intelligence that’s needed to excel in whatever it is they are naturally gifted at doing.

 For us to gain proficiency, our mind needs to be trained and conditioned by consistent repetition and deep work.
 By repeatedly attempting the same task, we strengthen any existing neural connections within our brains.

 Gladwell also goes on to say that the biggest factors for success are not luck or innate talent, but our commitment to our craft.
 He supported this claim with some examples of famous creative geniuses of our times, such as Bill Gates and The Beatles.

 Yet most people lack the emotional bandwidth to apply themselves to the rigors of mastery.
 They get tempted by the allure of instant gratification or intimidated by the arduous climb towards unguaranteed success.

-- Practice, practice, practice: Having text book knowledge is a great start but it’s only through the application of that knowledge that we can reap tangible results.
+3. Practice, practice, practice: Having text book knowledge is a great start but it’s only through the application of that knowledge that we can reap tangible results.
 According to Michael Gladwell’s 10,000 hour theory, we will need to put in a sizable number of hours of practice before we can truly gain expertise.
 We all need that span of time to experiment and engage in trial-and-error so that we can learn from our mistakes and improve our learning curve.

 When we take the initiative to nurture our skills and talents, we are essentially acknowledging the pure potentiality that lies within us.
 We allow this cosmic magic to work through us and for us.

 All my best on your journey,

 Questions for you: Is there a subject or topic that you would like to master?
 If so, how will you go about achieving it?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.